 What is Income Tax Withholding?

+So what does withholding tax mean, and how does it work?
 A withholding tax is an amount, based on your salary, that your employer sets aside and then pays directly to the government on your behalf.
 It’s a credit against the full amount of personal income tax you will owe for the year.
+By doing this, your employer is helping you avoid paying all of your annual taxes come April.

 Your federal withholding tax rate depends on your income and tax bracket.

 If you live in a state that charges state income tax, you will also see tax withholding for that on your paycheck.
-There are just nine states that don’t tax earned income:
+In terms of the different types of taxes collected, there are just nine states that don’t tax earned income.
+In other words, you will not pay state taxes if you live in:

 • New Hampshire